 When applied effectively, Product hotspots allow users to find more product information without opening a new window.
 This improves the user experience and, even though the clickthrough rate will be lower compared to using Link hotspot, the users that click on the link (CTA button) to your site are more likely to convert.

-Please also check out this great resource: Applying hotspots to increase clickthrough
+Applying hotspots to increase clickthrough